ruby/ruby/doc/contributing/documentation_guide.md

 Aliases:

-- Omit aliases from the `call-seq`, but mention them near the end (see below).
+- Omit aliases from the `call-seq`.

 ### Synopsis